ArshSiddiqui/ArshSiddiquiWriting/content.en/others/my_listens.md

 <script src="../scrobbling_listens.js"></script>

 ## Medium Term Listens
-These are the songs I have been listening to the most in about the past half year.
+These are the songs I have been listening to the most in about the past year.
 ___
 <div class="med-song-list">
     <p id="med-songs"></p>
 </div>

 ## Long Term Listens
-These are the songs I have been listening to the most for about the past 5 years.
+These are the songs I have been listening to the most for about forever(?
+I think).
 ___
 <div class="long-song-list">
     <p id="long-songs"></p>